Skip to content

 Travel Documents

 A valid passport is required to participate in this program.
-You will also need a Visa for this program and DIS will help you with the process.
-To receive a Swedish Residence Permit, you will need to go to the Embassy in Washington D.C. for an appointment.
+You will also need a visitor's permit for this program, and DIS will help you with the process.
 More information regarding the visa application process is available upon acceptance to the program.

 Application Availability